Vista Performance Articles on Bright Hub

 Housekeeping for Better Vista Performance

-Maybe your PC's Vista performance is poor because it doesn't meet Vista's minumum HCL - or "Hardware Compatibility List."
+Maybe your PC’s Vista performance is poor because it doesn’t meet Vista’s minimum HCL - or “Hardware Compatibility List.”
 Bright Hub author Lantern looked at that specifically.
 Exactly what type of hardware does one need for Vista really to perform well?

 And how about regular maintenance of your Vista PC?
 Fellow editor and associate Joli Ballew contributed "Vista's Disk Cleanup - Use Once per Month for Better PC Performance."
 In a similar vein, Bright Hub author dannyhilator wrote about "10 Tips to Declutter Your PC."
 It's a great read.

-Tags and Site Search for Moving Around Bright Hub
+Site Search for Moving Around Bright Hub

-Also useful is the site search field found at the top of each page.
-Want to know more about Vista "Readyboost?"
+The site search field found at the top of each page.
+Want to know more about Vista “Readyboost?”
 Try entering it as a search item.
 (I just did, and I got five pages of return results.)

 Done